-$^{^{3}}$ Vertilog is a program to perform casing integrity logs, and to perform pressure testing on pipe casing collars.
+3 SoCalGas' 1988 Vertilog program planned to both perform casing integrity logs, and to perform pressure testing on pipe casing collars.
+See p.
+CalAdvocates-265.

 in Aliso Canyon,4 and instead conducted Vertilog inspections on just seven wells.5 The seven Vertilog inspections that SoCalGas did perform uncovered integrity issues in the wells.6 But even then, SoCalGas' management continued to ignore the existing integrity issues and chose not to inspect the rest of the wells.